A blueprint for a more open, accessible, future-proof world.

 - A universal data schema, served over a free API

-- A lightweight smart loader to enable those with autism to use the web without frustration.
+- A lightweight smart loader to enable those with autism to use the web without frustration + improve performance

-- A bottomless, high-performance ReactJS web shell which connects to headless systems and APIs
+- A bottomless, high-performance web shell, delivered through Cloudflare, which connects to headless systems and APIs

 EXO is a collaboration of folks who care about making the world usable for people with autism.
 It turns out when we do that, the business metrics improve too.
 We're excited to have Gatsby, Rudderstack, Sanity and others involved in us building a true enterprise-grade, scalable and open-source framework we continually will improve.